FBen3/FBen3/README.md

 ### Hi there 👋

-I like writing and/or customizing programs to help me work 👨🏼‍💻.
+I like building and/or customizing tools to help me work 👨🏼‍💻.
 My next mini-project might be using [BTT](https://community.folivora.ai) to adjust my lights using the touch bar 💡.

 <!--